top of page

 Ecstatic dance is a space for freedom, expression, and connection.
 Consent is what makes that possible.

-• You feel unapologetically free to choose how you move and whom you connect with
+• You feel unapologetically free to dance how you want and express yourself without fear

-• You can step away, pause, or change your mind without explanation
+• You can say "no," step away, pause, or change your mind without pressure to explain

-Consent isn’t about restriction or rules.
-It’s what allows us to dance boldly, safely, and with trust.
+Consent is what allows us to dance boldly, safely, and with trust.

 proud-seattle-ecstatic-dance.jpg